skienzmatishun/rippreport/content/p/newsletter/index.md

 - ivy
 authors:
 - ripp-report
 alttags: A bald eagle with outstretched wings perches on a wooden mailbox post, holding a brown leather satchel of envelopes.
 A rural road and trees are visible ...
+summary: Insiders in Baldwin County protect corrupt local politicians while oversight agencies turn a blind eye to public complaints.
+Official records expose how political action groups dominate elections with minimal voter turnout to keep good ole boys in power.
+The Ripp Report shines a light where state regulators refuse to look.
 ---
 Facebook fans on the Ripp Report and Baldwin County Legal Eagle can sign up for the Ripp Report on [https://rippreport.com/](https://rippreport.com/).
 The Ripp Report is a consumer group who’s major goal is to expose political corruption.
 We do however assist in many areas of consumerism not related to politics.
 The upcoming elections are going to be very important to the citizens of Baldwin County.